SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 *Though, anyways.
 Other than the dark cases, everything was, as I said, business as usual.
 Well, up until the last day of the magic drops.*

 *Imagine our surprise when Nano ended up being one of the last 100 people to receive magical capabilities.
-Now imagine our surprise again when it was found out that his capabilities were amplified far, FAR higher than anyone elses.*
+Now imagine our surprise again when it was found out that his capabilities were amplified far, FAR higher than anyone else's.*

 *...*

 *...oh wait, I went FAR off track there, did I?*

-*Well, to make a long story short: Shit has happened in our world, and it made us desensitized to most surprising things.*
+*Well, to make a long story short: Shit has happened in our world, notably magic, and it made us desensitized to most surprising things.*

 *Honestly, am I just in a long-ass dream, or...*